taorems/sphinx_doc/_sources/usage.rst.txt

 Installation
 ------------

-To use JSDL, first request access to the app on the MaxPortal:
+To use this project, first create a virtual environment and clone the repository:

 .. code-block:: console

-   (.venv) $ nx serve oss
+   (.venv) $ git clone repo_url

 Code Structure
 --------------